 When a defendant appears in the criminal court for trial, the prosecution will present its case against the defendant before the defence makes its case.
 Before the trial, the defence has access to any prosecution evidence that may assist the defence case – meaning they can explore any inconsistencies and help their own case.

 The burden of proof lies with the prosecution to prove the defendant committed the offence with which they are charged.
 The prosecution must therefore prove all elements of the offence have been committed by the defendant, and seek to provide enough evidence to convince the jury that the defendant is guilty beyond reasonable doubt.

-When could there be a no case to answer?
+When could there be no case to answer?

-If a successful application has been made after the judge had announced his decision the jury are brought back in the courtroom.
-The judge then explains briefly to the jury members the decision he has reached.
-He then asks them to appoint a foreman to speak for them and the court clerk takes from the foreman on each count on the indictment a verdict of not guilty upon judge’s direction.
+If the application is allowed, the trial stops at that point and the defendant will be acquitted.
+The jury will be brought back to the courtroom and the judge will explain his decision to the jury members.
+He then asks them to appoint a foreman to speak on behalf of the jury; and the court clerk takes from the foreman on each count on the indictment a verdict of ‘not guilty’ upon judge’s direction.

 If a decision has been reached on an application of no case to answer in respect of one (or more) count of multiple counts (but not the full case), the judge will explain to the jury that they should ignore the counts for which there is no case to answer.
 At the end of the trial, they will be directed to enter a not guilty verdict on those counts on the judge’s direction.